DazzTDuck/Quest_Passthrough_MRTK3/README.md

-# Project Title

-How to get underlay passthrough working in MRTK3 for the Quest2/Pro.
+# Overlay Passthrough MRTK3 for the Quest2/Pro

 ## Description